GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 The first line of method `simpleSearch` is getting an object that conforms to the `ClientSideService` interface.
 This interface is a "mashup" of several interfaces and gives access to a rich number of methods that will allow you to do all CRUD you may need.
 Other methods in `ScimClientFactory` class allow to supply a specific interface class and so get an object that adheres to that interface.

+!!!
+Note
+    The variant of `getTestClient` used in the above example will attempt to register a client for you.
+For this purpose ensure your Gluu Server has dynamic registration of clients enabled.
+To avoid creating a new client everytime this method is called, or when dynamic registration is disabled, you can use `getTestClient(String, String, String, String)` where you can pass the ID and secret of an existing client for the third and fourth parameters respectively.

 Create a main method for class `TestScimClient` and call `simpleSearch` from there.
 When running, you will see the output of retrieving one user (admin) and see his `displayName` on the screen or wherever you have configured your logs to be written to.
 Here we are using `log4j2` as framework, but you may use the any other logging framework.

 Note the usage of `close` in the last statement.
 While it's not a requirement, it is recommended to call `close` whenever you know there will not be any other request associated to the client you obtained.